-Idaho Home Choice is Idaho’s Money Follows the Person program is designed to help people to move, also called “transition," from an institution into home-and community-based living settings, such as a home or an apartment.
+A program to help people transition from an institution into home-and community-based living (e.g. home or apartment).

 Goals for Idaho Home Choice